Birds Hill Provincial Park

 Birds Hill Provincial Park is a provincial park in Manitoba, Canada located in the Boreal Plains ecozone.
 The park protects areas representative of Aspen/Oak parkland, as well as provides opportunities for recreation.
 It is located 24 kilometers north of Winnipeg on Highway 59, and covers approximately 8300 acres or 35.1 km2.

 Birds Hill Provincial Park was designated a provincial park by the Government of Manitoba in 1964.
-The park is considered to be a Class III protected area under the IUCN protected area management categories.
+The park is considered to be a Category III protected area under the IUCN protected area management categories.

 Description

 Birds Hill Provincial Park is a popular destination, receiving more than a million visitors annually.
 In summer, festivals and sporting events are held, the main campground is heavily booked, and families enjoy the beach and picnic areas.
 In winter, trails are groomed for cross-country skiing, skijoring and kick-sledding and the riding stable offers horse-drawn sleigh rides.

 More than half of the park is set aside as backcountry, offering visitors trails for hiking, cross-country skiing, horseback riding and mountain biking.
 Almost 40% of the park is classified for recreational development use, including the campgrounds, the beach and picnic sites, the scenic roadways, the riding stable and other equestrian facilities, the festival site and the pioneer homesteads.

 Three scenic roadways were added when the park was developed, North Drive, South Drive and Festival Drive.
 The paved shoulders of these roads are frequently used for walking, running, roller sports, and cycling.

 Birds Hill Provincial Park is located within the Rural Municipalities of Springfield and St. Clements; the official boundary between the two municipalities runs through the park.